ntk148v/til/openstack/openstack-kolla/research_en.md

 ### ~~Template customization.~~

-### Custom configuration sections.
+### Custom configuration sections

 - During deployment of an OpenStack service, a basic set of default configuration options are merged with and overridden by custom ini configuration sections.

 - How to config and how it actually works?
 Note, see [kolla-ansible](http://github.com/openstack/kolla-ansible).
 In Ocata release, `ansible` dir is removed from kolla repo, and move to kolla-ansible repo.
 See Source Directories section.

-    + At the beginning, you should define `node_custom_config` var in /etc/kolla/globals.yml.
+  - At the beginning, you should define `node_custom_config` var in /etc/kolla/globals.yml.
 Default it's e/etc/kolla/config.
-    + Then, Kolla will look for a file in /etc/kolla/config/<< service name >>/<< config file >>.
+  - Then, Kolla will look for a file in /etc/kolla/config/<< service name >>/<< config file >>.
 This can be done per-project, per-service or per-service-on-specified-host.
 For example to override scheduler_max_attempts in nova scheduler, the operator needs to create /etc/kolla/config/nova/nova-scheduler.conf with content:

     ```
     [DEFAULT]
     scheduler_max_attempts = 100
     ```

-    +  Access to ansible/roles dir, role - service.
+  - Access to ansible/roles dir, role - service.
 For example. look at [roles/nova/tasks/config.yml](https://github.com/openstack/kolla-ansible/blob/master/ansible/roles/nova/tasks/config.yml).
 Kolla-ansible will execute [merge-configs)](https://github.com/openstack/kolla-ansible/blob/master/ansible/action_plugins/merge_configs.py) action.
 It will be read files in {{ node_custom_config }}/nova/ dir (if present, of course), then merge all of them together into nova.conf file.

-    + Now, cd to /etc/kolla/<< nova-component >> (like nova-compute for e.x), you will see nova.conf file.
+  - Now, cd to /etc/kolla/<< nova-component >> (like nova-compute for e.x), you will see nova.conf file.

 - Custom configuration sections is a flexible way to config.
 Absolutely, you have to fill a correct-config in your custom config file.
 If you put something like `virt_type = wrong_type` in nova-compute.conf, it doesn't work.
 So, do it carefully.

-## Components of Kolla.
+## Components of Kolla

-## Source Directories.
+## Source Directories

 Note: Ocata - ``ansible`` directory is split to [openstack kolla-ansible](http://github.com/openstack/kolla-ansible)

 - ``contrib`` - Contains demos scenarios for Heat and Murano and a development environment for Vagrant
 - ``doc`` - Contains documentation.
 - ``docker`` - Contains jinja2 templates for the docker build system.
 - ``etc`` - Contains a reference etc directory structure which requires configuration of a small number of configuration variables to achieve working All-in-One (AIO) deployment.
 - ``tests`` - Contains functional testing tools.
 - ``tools`` - Contains tools for interacting with Kolla.
 - ``specs`` - Contains the Kolla communities key arguments about architectural shifts in the code base.

-## Problems.
+## Problems

 1. Install Kolla in VM (in my case, this is OpenStack instance).